Wherever you are in the world, we cordially welcome you to...

 Get what you deserve!
 GoodHiding- fine leather goods handmade in Chester.

-Now read our brief Introduction to Chester, study the route map (now with a scrollable and zoomable Google Earth satellite view of Chester!) - or go straight on to the start of our 'virtual stroll' at the Northgate (or you could try browsing through our A-Z index or use our Google search).
-A bibliography and reading list for further study is here.
+Now read our brief Introduction to Chester, study the route map (now with a scrollable and zoomable Google Earth satellite view of Chester) - or go straight on to the starting place at the Northgate (or you could try browsing through our A-Z index or use our Google search).
+A growing bibliography and reading list for further study is here.

 britannica internet guide award